 - You lost healthcare coverage due to termination of employment.

-- You lost healthcare coverage because you or a dependent turned 26 and are no longer eligible to be covered by your plan.
+- You lost healthcare coverage because you are a dependent who turned 26 and are no longer eligible to be covered by your plan.

 - You lost healthcare coverage due to discharge from the military.